tsrobcvai/FoundationStereo/readme.md

 </p>

-TLDR: Our method takes as input a pair of stereo images and outputs a dense disparity map, which can be converted to a metric-scale depth map or 3D point cloud.
+**TLDR**: Our method takes as input a pair of stereo images and outputs a dense disparity map, which can be converted to a metric-scale depth map or 3D point cloud.

 <p align="center">
   <video width="700" autoplay loop muted playsinline>
     <source src="teaser/desk.mp4" type="video/mp4">